You've set up the campaigns. The calls are coming in. Your call volume dashboard looks healthy — 200, maybe 300 calls a day. The numbers feel good.

 How do I detect call fraud in pay-per-call?

 Watch for these signals: calls under 30 seconds with no transfer, calls from VOIP-only numbers, repeated calls from the same number across different campaigns, and unusual hour-of-day distribution (fraud spikes at 2-5am ET).
-VeloCalls flags these automatically; if you're on Ringba or CallRail, you'll need to build the rules yourself in their reporting.
+VeloCalls layers IVR pre-qualification, AMD, and AI conversation intelligence on top of duplicate detection to surface these patterns; if you're on Ringba or CallRail, you'll need to build the rules yourself in their reporting.